 Looking for ways to connect, meet people, learn new things, do good works in the community?
 We offer a host of ways to get involved.

 And if you want to take part in planning, please let us know.
-We are always looking for talent and time in our Adult Education, Caring, Membership, Men's Group, Ritual, Sisterhood, and Social Action committees.
+We are always looking for talent and time in our Adult Education, Caring, Membership, Religious Practices, Sisterhood, and Social Action committees.

 Here's just a taste of what's going on at Beth El: